setareA/ezshop/Deliverables/GUIPrototype.md

 <br>

-The manager clicks on see customer profile item
+The manager clicks on "see customer profile" item

 ![](Images/GUI/Fidelity%20card%20menu.png)